-Bennett is a globally recognized authority on the legal, technology, and policy implications of digital information.
-Bennett has focused his career on helping clients use the power of information governance to drive strategic litigation outcomes, reduce e-discovery costs, and improve business operations.
+Founder and Chair Bennett B. Borden is a globally recognized authority on the legal, technological and policy implications of information.
+Bennett has focused his career on helping clients use the power of information governance to drive strategic outcomes, reduce e-discovery costs, and improve business operations.

-Jay previously served in several roles that focused on the intersection of applied technology and law, including as Senior Counsel for Legal Technology at General Electric, where he created and led their corporate e-discovery center supporting over 1,200 attorneys.
-In this role, he was also responsible for all corporate technology initiatives within GE’s legal operation, including the successful implementation of legal hold, e-billing, insider trading compliance, intranet, and patent docketing systems.
+Jay previously served in several roles focusing on the intersection of applied technology and law, including as Senior Counsel for Legal Technology at General Electric where he created and led their corporate eDiscovery center supporting over 1,200 attorneys.
+In this role he was also responsible for all corporate technology initiatives within GE’s legal operation, including the successful implementation of legal hold, e-billing, insider trading compliance, intranet and patent docketing systems.

 Jay has also served as Litigation and Transactions counsel for GE Industrial Systems, where he managed a diverse portfolio of cases and M&A transactions for a $4.5 billion division of General Electric.